 Clay Soils and Their Expansive Nature

 Clay soils, known as “Blackland Prairie” soils, are common in central and eastern North Texas.
-They are known for swelling and shrinking a lot with the weather.
+They are known for swelling and shrinking with the weather.
 This can put up to 15,000 pounds per square foot of pressure on foundations, causing damage.

 Sandy Loam and Its Properties